-Mixing: They can combine two separate fluid streams into a single output, which is useful in applications like temperature control in heating systems, where hot and cold water must be mixed to achieve a desired temperature.
+Mixing: They can combine two separate fluid streams into a single output.
+This is useful in applications like temperature control in heating systems, where hot and cold water must be mixed to achieve a desired temperature.

-Diverting: 3-way valves can divert the flow of a fluid from one path to another, allowing for a change in direction without the need for multiple 2-way valves.
-This is especially beneficial in applications where space is limited or the system’s complexity must be minimized.
+Diverting: 3-way valves can slow the flow of a fluid from one path to another, allowing for a change in direction without the need for multiple 2-way valves.
+This is especially beneficial in applications where space is limited, or the system’s complexity must be minimized.

-Bypassing: These valves can be used to create a bypass route, allowing fluid to flow around a specific section of the system.
+Bypassing: These valves can create a bypass route, allowing fluid to flow around a specific section of the system.
 This function is crucial in systems requiring regular maintenance or where a parallel flow path is needed to maintain consistent pressure or temperature.